MichaelEPope/nsrestlet/readme.md

 Connecting to Netsuite RESTlets with external programs can be really hard.
 * NLAuth has to deal with password changes and two factor authentication problems (which are required on high-permission accounts)
 * OAuth is really hard to set up
-* Netsuite errors for debugging NLAuth and OAuth applications are somewhat vauge
+* Netsuite errors for debugging NLAuth and OAuth applications are somewhat vague
 * The examples they have on SuiteAnswers don't always seem to work

 This module will make your life easier.
 It's as easy as: